 Having tunnel vision for anything but the price is just one of the mistakes made by organizations when they migrate to the cloud.
 Tech reporter Jeff Bertolucci talked about typical problems that arise in his InformationWeek article “10 Cloud Migration Mistakes to Avoid.”

-Four of the errors that he highlights are throwing out traditional equipment, failing to make applications cloud-ready, not taking big data into account, and assuming all clouds are the same.
+Four of the errors he highlights are throwing out traditional equipment, failing to make applications cloud-ready, not taking big data into account, and assuming all clouds are the same.

 Throwing Out Traditional Equipment